WHAT TO DO AT LAKE COMO IN 2 DAYS

 What to Pack for your Lake Como Itinerary

-The region can become extremely hot in the summer, so do not forget to pack some sunscreen, sunglasses, and a hat and a lot of spare tops to change clothes for a hot summer day.
+The region can become extremely hot in the summer, so do not forget to pack some sunscreen, sunglasses, a hat, and many spare tops to change clothes for a hot summer day.

-Italy is the country of beautiful and very stylish while still classy people.
-While I do think, you should dress as you wish, Italy – and Lake Como in particular – is the place to dress up.
+Italy is a country of beautiful and very stylish while still classy people.
+While I think you should dress as you wish, Italy – and Lake Como in particular – is the place to dress up.
 Click here for my full packing list.

-Getting around by car is probably the most convent way BUT it is also possible to just get around by public transportation like buses or trains.
-There are also boats that get you around.
-So, whether you have a car or not, getting around Lake Como is in general quite easy.
+Getting around Lake Como by car is probably the most convenient way, BUT it is also possible to get around by public transportation like buses or trains.
+Some boats get you around as well.
+So, whether you have a car or not, getting around Lake Como is, in general, quite easy.

-Parking, on the other hand, is not very easy and pricey and many areas (like Como).
-So, if you don’t depend on your car, I just suggest using public transportation.
+On the other hand, Parking is not very easy and pricey in many areas (like Como).
+So, if you don’t depend on your car, I suggest using public transportation.